SciML/QuasiMonteCarlo.jl/docs/src/randomization.md

 DigitalShift
 ```

-- `MatousekScramble` a.k.a Linear Matrix Scramble is what people use in practice.
+- `MatousekScramble` a.k.a.
+Linear Matrix Scramble is what people use in practice.
 Indeed, the observed performances are similar to `OwenScramble` for a lesser numerical cost.

 ```@docs
 MatousekScramble
 ```

-- `OwenScramble` a.k.a Nested Uniform Scramble is the most understood theoretically but is more costly to operate.
+- `OwenScramble` a.k.a.
+Nested Uniform Scramble is the most understood theoretically but is more costly to operate.

 ```@docs
 OwenScramble